 Enjoy the peace and quiet of spectacular natural surroundings.
 Sit and read a book while listening to the calls of the loons; paddle a canoe around the lake shore; swing in a hammock or go for a nature walk.
 Nimpo Lake is the perfect spot to unwind and de-stress.

 Our large screened-in gazebo is available for all guests to use.
-It has a central fire pit, books, games, music and Hot or Cold beverages.
+It has a central fire pit, books, games, and music.
 It is a great spot to sit and read, or visit, and have bug-free camp fires.
 If the weather turns rainy, stay dry and cozy by the fire in the gazebo.
 It can be used during outdoor camp fire bans.

 FISHING, FISHING, FISHING

-Nimpo Lake is famous for it's wild rainbow trout.
+Nimpo Lake is famous for it’s wild rainbow trout.
 Most come in between 1-3 lbs and some have been found up to 5 lbs, if you are a really lucky angler.
-Cast your line - enjoy excellent fishing in Nimpo Lake or the nearby Dean River.
+Cast your line – enjoy excellent fishing in Nimpo Lake.
 The limit is now 8 fish per day, per license.
 The take home is 2 days catch (16 fish).

 BOAT RENTALS: Canoes, pedal boats and kayaks are free to resort guests.
-For fishing, we have 12' & 14' aluminum boats & motors for rent, or bring your own and launch on our ramp.
-We also have an 18 ft pontoon boat which accommodates up to 8 people or 1200 pounds, and is perfect for family groups.
-This boat is safe for children and is easily accessible for guests with mobility issues, and great to fish from.
-It has comfy seats and rod holders.
+For fishing, we have 12′ & 14′ aluminum boats & motors for rent, plus an 18′ pontoon boat.
+Guests may bring their own boat and launch on our ramp.

 1/2 Day: 8 am – 2 pm or 2 pm – 8 pm